ut33/IDD-Fa19-Lab3/README.md

 ## Part B. RGB LED

 **How might you use this with only the parts in your kit?
-Show us your solution.**
+Show us your solution.** Video:

 ## Part C. Voltage Varying Sensors